portworx/px-docs/etcd/ansible/index.md

 Ensure that the `nodes` group is used and that the `IP` attribute is defined

+Ensure that the servers listed under `nodes` all correspond to entries defined in `/etc/hosts`

 This installation method assumes you have root `ssh` keys installed on all the servers in the inventory file.

 ## Install